sfaber02/subModernPlayer/README.md

 - need to get a precise mockup of what the player will recieve from the website
 - fancy animated buttons of course
 - make play/pause the same button?
-- current time display with an interval function?
-- refactor playlist into library view and playlist
 - should perhaps preload files added to playlist for quick play
-- figure out how to cancel time update interval
+- add db meter?
+- animations that slide div off screen in library and slide it onto screen in playlist

 ## Bugs
 - Loading display only works on first song loaded
+- current time interval doesn't start if playing is true and you hit next or prev

 ## Ideas
-- howler.js looks pretty sweet
-    - has no way to generate waveforms!! booo
-- maybe wavesurfer.js?
-    - seems to be working much better
-    - will be less of a headache to generate waveforms

 ## Dependencies
 - React.js
-- Howler.js
 - wavesurfer.js